Apahima/Adv_MRI_SEG/README.md

 The work focus on Investigation of Serial Studies to Predict Your Therapeutic Response with Imaging and moLecular Analysis (I-SPY TRIAL) breast cancer trial, a study of imaging and tissue-based biomarkers for predicting pathologic complete response (pCR) and recurrence-free survival (RFS).

 ISPY1 dataset includes 230 studies with T3 tumors measuring at least 3 cm in diameter by clinical exam or imaging.
 MRI exams were performed within four weeks prior to starting anthracycline-cyclophosphamide chemotherapy (T1, MRI1), at least 2 weeks after the first cycle of AC and prior to the second cycle of AC (T2, MRI2), between anthracycline-cyclophosphamide treatment and taxane therapy if taxane was administered (T3, MRI3), and after the final chemotherapy treatment and prior to surgery (T4, MRI4).
-The study schema is shown in Figure 1
+The study schema is shown below.

 ![Scan Series ISPY1](Img/Fig1.png)